-The development of the department's Respectful relationships education program is a direct response to recommendations 24 to 28 and part of the broad multi-departmental Queensland Government approach to ending domestic and family violence.
+The Respectful relationships education program (RREP) was developed by the Department of Education as part of the broad multi-departmental Queensland Government approach to ending domestic and family violence.

 Five hours of instruction have been developed for each year level.
 Specialised resources for schools and teachers include program guidelines, teaching overviews and resources for each year level.

 All resources are practical and easy to use and encourage the use of social and emotional learning pedagogy including group work, discussion, role plays, scenario work and empathy-based inquiry.
 They provide opportunities for teachers to guide discussions, address concerns, and help students work through sensitive and complex issues.
 The teaching resources are available online to state schools via the Learning Place and for non-state schools via Scootle (the National Digital Learning Resources Network managed by Education Services Australia).